qstaudinger/gasoline-prediction/README.md

 ### 01\_Data\_Pipeline.ipynb

 In the first notebook, the focus is on establishing a robust data pipeline that brings together fuel price information from Tankerkönig and supplementary oil price series retrieved via the `yfinance` library.
-The notebook guides the user through the process of loading raw datasets, validating their integrity by identifying missing or inconsistent records, and applying systematic cleaning procedures to standardize formats and handle outliers.
+The notebook loads the raw datasets, validates their integrity by identifying missing or inconsistent records, and applies systematic cleaning procedures to standardize formats and handle outliers.
 The cleaned and structured data are then exported in formats optimized for downstream analysis, ensuring reproducibility and transparency throughout the preparation phase.

 ### 02\_Summary.ipynb